MA vs Independent Providers

-At Maid Affordable residential cleaning, we hire EMPLOYEES, not CONTRACTORS.
+At Maid Affordable, we hire EMPLOYEES, not CONTRACTORS.

-This is an intentional decision and one that we feel ensures we have a very solid, consistent, trustworthy team AND gives us the ability to impact the quality of our work to your standards.
+This is an intentional decision and one that we feel ensures we have a very solid, consistent, trustworthy team, AND gives us the ability to impact the quality of our work to your standards.
 The IRS looks at a number of factors when determining whether a worker is an employee or an independent contractor.
-The items that we feel are non-negotiable when sending a worker into your home include the following requirements for employees:
+The items that we feel are non-negotiable when sending a professional cleaner into your home include the following requirements for employees:

 Receives training from the company.